-Contributions of this technical report.
-The main contributions of this technical report are three-folded:
+Contributions of this paper.
+The main contributions of this paper are three-folded:

-- First, we propose H-NAMe, a simple and efficient mechanism for solving the hidden-node problem in synchronized multiple cluster WSNs (Section 3). - Second, we show how to incorporate H-NAMe in the IEEE 802.15.4/ZigBee protocols (Section 4). - Third, we demonstrate the feasibility of the H-NAMe mechanism through an experimental test-bed and show its practical benefit (Section 5).
+- First, we propose H-NAMe, a simple and efficient mechanism for solving the hidden-node problem in synchronized multiple cluster WSNs (Section 3). - Second, we show how to incorporate H-NAMe in the IEEE 802.15.4/ZigBee protocols (Section 4). - Third, we demonstrate the feasibility of the H-NAMe mechanism through an experimental testbed and show its practical benefit (Section 5).